 - This site is built to work and work fast (AMP compliant) on your mobile device.

-We all make mistakes and we all go through highs and lows.
+We all go through highs and lows in our lives.
 I have been married and divorced, experienced both ups and downs; those experiences inform my perspective in all that I do.
 I care about what my client's think of me first and foremost and I will not sell them short just to make friends with other attorneys.

 I grew up in northern Kentucky.
 Kentucky is where I learned the value of work, perseverance, and compassion.
 I have been a Florida resident for more than 13 years and Naples is where I now call home.
 My name is Kenneth but my friends and family call me Kenny or Ken.
 I was named after my dad and everyone calls him Ken, therefore by default I became Kenny.
-My dad is a retired steel foundry laborer and I remember when he would come home from work tired, sometimes burned, and no wealthier than he was the previous pay period.
-My mother also worked to provide for our family and my younger brother and I are reminded almost daily that her love is unconditional and never waivers.
-My parents still reside in Kentucky and they have been married to each other since 1972.
+My dad passed away in March of 2020.
+My parents were married for almost 40 year.
+My dad was a retired steel foundry worker and I remember when he would come home from work tired, sometimes burned, and no wealthier than he was the previous pay period.
+My mother also worked to provide for our family and my younger brother and I am reminded daily that her love is unconditional and never waivers.
+My family still resides in Kentucky and they have been married to each other since 1972.
 My brother is an extremely skilled and knowledgeable HVAC engineer and he has also been a very successful high school football coach in Kentucky.

 I have had the fortune to have worked for and been mentored by some exemplary lawyers.
 I gained a wealth of knowledge and experience while working in a trial coordination capacity for Associates and Bruce L. Scheiner, a top personal injury firm in Fort Myers, Florida.
 I then went to work in Naples, Florida for Scott Martin Roth and Associates, because my heart was drawing me to working in family law and in criminal defense.
 While working with Scott, I personally represented individuals in all types of family law and criminal defense matters.